WordPress/wp20-book/Content/BB-Chapter-14-Parlez-vous WordPress s'il vous plait_.md

 Both localization and internationalization are essential for a global web solution.

 The Polyglot team is composed of volunteer contributors working to translate WordPress into their native languages.
-Languages are further divided by locales: French as it is spoken in Belgium is separate from French as it is spoken in France.
+Languages are further divided by locales: French, as it is spoken in Belgium, is separate from French as it is spoken in France.

 Currently, 208 locales are at some stage of preparation.
 Contributors range from one for Icelandic to 3,959 for French (France).
 “It’s amazing WordPress is available in so many languages,” Yvette Sonneveld points out, considering that all the translation is done by volunteers.